erh94/WiFi_hotspot/README.md

-# WPF-Wifi2
+#Create-your-wifi-hotspot-windows-application

-WPF appliaction for creating hostednetwork connection on wifi enabled window system
+WPF appliaction developed on visual-studio and c# for creating hostednetwork connection on windows OS which have a wifi adapter.
 ![alt text](Capture.JPG)

+Notes:
+  1. Switch on your wifi first.
+  2. This application donot install drivers for your wifi adapter